Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 Configuration items for the self-entanglement coder are listed in the following table.

-.. csv-table:: Self-entanglement Coder Parameters
+.. csv-table:: Self-Entanglement Coder Parameters
     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *on*, "Enables/disables the self-entanglement coding/decoding algorithm utilized by the VIN™.", true, "true: enables the self-entanglement coder.
+    *on*, "Enables/disables the self-entanglement coding/decoding algorithm utilized by the *VIN™*.", true, "true: enables the self-entanglement coder.

     false: disables the self-entanglement coder."
     *log*, "Enables/disables log generation for the output of the self-entanglement coder.", false, "true: enables logging.